Poured vs Pulled Lollipops - What’s the Difference?

 Poured and pulled lollipops

 If you thought all lollipops were created equal, think again!
-While they might both be sweet, colorful, and delicious, poured lollipops and pulled lollipops are as different as a drizzle of honey and a stretch of taffy.
-Let’s break down the differences in a fun (and tasty) way!
+While they might both be sweet, colourful, and delicious, poured lollipops and pulled lollipops are different in preparation resulting in a different look.

 What Are Poured Lollipops?